Explore Reliant Plans

 Reliant: Conditionally Recommended

 Reliant presents a mixed but ultimately positive picture for Texas electricity shoppers.
-Customer sentiment metrics are notably strong, with a 4.5-star Google rating and an impressive NPS of 53, indicating most customers would recommend the service.
-The customer service score of 61/100 reflects generally responsive support.
-However, two significant concerns emerge: billing clarity scores just 38/100, suggesting invoices may be confusing or contain unexpected charges.
-More notably, Reliant’s 539 PUC complaints over 12 months sits well above the industry average of 120—a pattern worth monitoring even as direct customer reviews remain positive.
-This disconnect suggests that while most customers are satisfied, those who do encounter problems may face significant friction.
-Reliant suits customers who prioritize service quality and are comfortable reviewing bills carefully to catch any discrepancies.
+Customer sentiment data is encouraging, with a solid 4.5-star rating and a True NPS of 53, indicating that most customers would recommend the service.
+The customer service score of 61/100 suggests reasonably responsive support, though the billing clarity score of 38/100 points to potential confusion around invoices and charges.
+However, the regulatory record raises flags—498 PUC complaints over 12 months is more than four times the industry average of 120, a significant gap that prospective customers should weigh carefully.
+This disconnect between generally positive reviews and elevated formal complaints suggests that while most customers have good experiences, issues that do arise may escalate.
+Reliant works best for customers who prioritize brand recognition and are comfortable monitoring their bills closely.

 Pros

-- Excellent overall rating at 4.5 out of 5 stars
+- Excellent overall rating with 4.5 out of 5 stars

-- Strong customer loyalty with NPS score of 53
+- Strong customer loyalty shown by NPS score of 53

 - Zero service quality complaints filed with PUC